How can I renew my Library privileges when they’ve expired?

 What is the Renewal Policy?

-You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, twice as long as there are no holds on those items.
+You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, 5 times as long as there are no holds on those items.

 How do I know how much my overdue fine is?

 Your fine increases by 25 cents each day the item is overdue, even when the library is closed.
 To return items as soon as possible, return them to an outside book return at any of libraries listed on our website.
 You can also renew your items through the catalog on this website.
 Click on the "My Account" button on our homepage, enter your library card number and PIN.
 Then click on "Renew My Materials".
 Keep note of the new due date or if the item was able to renew.
 For assistance contact any of our libraries on our website.
 If you lose an item, you will be charged for the price of the item plus a non-refundable $5.00 processing fee, plus any fines on the item.
 Please see Borrowing Policiesfor further details.

 If there are no holds on an item and I’ve reached my two renewal maximum can I renew the item again?

 No, once you’ve reached your maximum load period we ask you return the item(s) so that others can have the opportunity to check them out.
 You can keep the items out past your maximum load period and pay the .25 late fee, per day and per item.

 How do I know how many items I can check out?